tarwn/lessthandot-hugo/blogs/content/posts/2016-11-07-to-build-automatic-bookmarking-unsupervised-text-classification.md

   * [Tutorial: Finding Important Words in Text Using TF-IDF][2]
   * [NLP keyword extraction tutorial with RAKE and Maui][3]

-I also leaned on the [The Hitchhiker&#8217;s Guide to Python: HTML Scraping][4], because I only dip into python about every 5 years and was pretty rusty.
+I also leaned on the [The Hitchhiker's Guide to Python: HTML Scraping][4], because I only dip into python about every 5 years and was pretty rusty.

 ## Using TF-IDF